ThisAnounymousPerson/Script-Storage/README.md

-Go to the scripts branch to find the scripts
+Go to the loadstring branch to find the scripts

+The amount of scripts will gradually increase overtime while i find scripts